 By Johnny Chan · UI/UX Designer, Hong Kong

-Mobile UX for AI Copilots: Small Screens, Big Expectations
+Mobile UX for AI Copilots: Small Screens, High Stakes

-Offer voice where privacy allows, plus tappable prompt chips for the top three tasks.
-Keep the composer sticky and avoid hiding send behind nested menus.
-Autocomplete should never fight the user's cursor.
+Offer voice where privacy allows, plus chips for your top three tasks.
+Keep the composer sticky.
+Do not bury send behind menus.
+Autocomplete should not jump the cursor while someone is editing mid-sentence.

 Let's work together